Project-Iktoslavistan/Project-Iktoslavistan/ABOUT.md

 * owner(s): IDs of the people who own the company
 * name: name of the company
 * employee(s): IDs of the people employed by the company

+if a player is in the employee(s) field of a company, but in the citizen table their profession is still `unemployed` they have to pay a small fee

+# Criminal records
+List of crimes committed

+# Medical records
+List of all medical issues the character had